 Note: These students will not be eligible for some scholarship and aid programs unless they apply by April 1.

 Financial aid files completed after the financial aid priority deadline date will be reviewed.
-However, the Financial Aid office cannot guarantee that financial aid will be processed in time for the student to register with a financial aid deferral.
-A federal financial aid file is complete when the college has received valid FAFSA data from the federal processor and all other documentation requested by the Financial Aid office.
+However, the Office of Financial Aid cannot guarantee that financial aid will be processed in time for the student to register with a financial aid deferral.
+A federal financial aid file is complete when the college has received valid FAFSA data from the federal processor and all other documentation requested by the Office of Financial Aid.
 Completed files are reviewed on a first-come, first-served basis.

 FEDERAL AND STATE FINANCIAL AID